gitbls/sdm/Docs/Command-Details.md

 * `--expand-root` &mdash; Used with `--burn`.
 Expands the root partition on the SSD/SD Card after burning, and disables the default (quick) first boot that does this, since sdm has already expanded the partition
 * `--extend` &mdash; Used in conjunction with the `--xmb` switch to extend an image.
 If used without `--customize` the IMG is extended but no other action is taken.
 If used with `--customize` the IMG is extended before the IMG is customized.
 * `--extract-log` */path/to/dir* &mdash; Extract the log files /etc/sdm/apt.log and /etc/sdm/history from the device or IMG and save them in the specified directory
+* `--extract-script` */path/to/script* &mdash; Run the provided script when extracting log information.
+Can be used for correctness checking, etc.
 * `--gpt` &mdash; Directs the `--burn` command to set the burned disk to GPT partitions
 * `--groups` *grouplist* &mdash; Specify the groups to be added to new users created with the `user` plugin.
 The default list is: `dialout,cdrom,floppy,audio,video,plugdev,users,adm,sudo,users,input,netdev,spi,i2c,gpio`
 * `--host` *hostname* or `--hostname` *hostname* &mdash; Specifies the name of the host to set onto the SD Card when burning it.